onflow/kitty-items/LOCAL_DEV.md

 INFO[0000] 🌱  Starting gRPC server on port 3569          port=3569
 INFO[0000] 🌱  Starting HTTP server on port 8080          port=8080
 ```
-This output contains the addresses for the contracts that are built into the Emulator, as well as the address of the `FlowServiceAccount`, a pre-generated account you can use to easily get started deploying code to the emulator.
+This output contains the addresses for the contracts that are deployed to the emulator, as well as the address of the `FlowServiceAccount`– a pre-generated account you can use to easily get started deploying code to the emulator.

 (☝️ **Note**: your local emulator's output may be different.
 Be sure to use values from _your own shell_ to ensure they match with your local environment).
 ### 6. Deploy Kitty Items contracts